conjure-cp/conjure/docs/essence.rst

 Logical operators operate on Boolean valued expressions, returning a Boolean value ``false`` or ``true``.
 Negation is unary prefix, the others are binary inline.
 The ``and``, ``or`` and ``xor`` operators can be applied to sets or lists of Boolean values (see `List combining operators`_ for details).
+Note that ``<-`` is not a logical operator, but is used in list comprehension syntax.

 Set operators